-Proposed NLJWS SEA Objectives Possible Indicators O8: To adapt to the unavoidable consequences of climate change Percentage of developments with Sustainable Urban Drainage Systems (SUDS) O9: To minimise the production of waste arising from households and local authority business customers Kg of household waste collected per head Residual household waste per household (National Indicator No. 191) O10: To maximise reuse, recycling and recovery rates by viewing waste as a resource Percentage of household waste sent for reuse, recycling and composting (National Indicator No. 192) Percentage of municipal waste landfilled (National Indicator No. 193) O11: To minimise the global, social and environmental impact of consumption of resources Life cycle assessment of resource depletion (WRATE output) O12: To enable waste to be disposed of at the Number of bring sites per 100,000 people nearest appropriate installation.
-Number of reuse and recycling centres per 100,000 people Percentage of households served by recycling and composting collections Percentage of trade waste customers offered a recycling and/or composting collection service O13: To enhance and protect the existing built environment including heritage assets and the wider environment.
-Number of waste facilities intrusively visible from historic buildings environment.
-Number of new waste facilities having any significant adverse impacts on heritage assets and the wider historic environment O14: To ensure new buildings and associated infrastructure are designed and constructed in a sustainable way.
-Number of new waste management facilities designed and built to meet minimum BREEAM standards; ыашаре way.
+Proposed NLJWS SEA Objectives Possible Indicators O8: To adapt to the unavoidable consequences of climate change Number of new waste developments with Sustainable Urban Drainage Systems (SUDS) No. of waste facility developments within EA Flood Risk Zones 1 and 2 Number of waste planning applications subject to an objection from the Environment Agency on Flood Risk O9: To minimise the production of waste arising from households and local authority business Kg of household waste collected per head customers Residual household waste per household (National Indicator No. 191) O10: To maximise reuse, recycling and recovery rates by viewing waste as a resource Percentage of household waste sent for reuse, recycling and composting (National Indicator No. 192) Percentage of municipal waste landfilled (National Indicator No. 193) O11: To minimise the global, social and environmental impact of consumption of resources Life cycle assessment of resource depletion (WRATE output) O12: To enable waste to be disposed of at the Number of bring sites per 100,000 people nearest appropriate installation.
+Number of reuse and recycling centres per 100,000 people Percentage of households served by recycling and composting collections Percentage of trade waste customers offered a recycling and/or composting collection service O13: To enhance and protect the existing built environment including heritage assets, their settings and the wider historic environment Number of waste facilities intrusively visible from historic buildings and the wider historic environment Number of new waste facilities having any significant adverse impacts on heritage assets, their settings and the wider historic environment O14: To ensure new buildings and associated infrastructure are designed and constructed in a Number of new waste management facilities designed and built to meet minimum BREEAM standards; sustainable way.
 Percentage of recycled content material used in any new waste facilities which are built.
-O15: To improve efficiency of land use through the sustainable re use of previously developed land and Percentage of new waste infrastructure built on previously developed or industrially used land disting buildings.
+O15: To improve efficiency of land use through the sustainable re use of previously developed land and Percentage of new waste infrastructure built on previously developed or industrially used land existing buildings.
 Tonnage of waste processed per hectare O16: To stimulate regeneration and urban renaissance that benefits the most deprived areas and communities.
 Percentage of jobs created in areas of above average deprivation of unemployment .
 O17: To encourage a strong, diverse and stable economy.
 Number of direct jobs in waste services O18: To improve the resilience of businesses and their environmental, social and economic performance.
 Percentage of organisations delivering waste services with a recognised environmental and quality standard accreditation